John Hart (baseball): Texas Rangers

 At the beginning of the 2001 season, Hart announced it would be his last season as general manager of the Indians.
 After the season, Hart stayed true to his word and assistant GM Mark Shapiro took over as general manager on November 1.
 But, rather than take another position with the club or retire, Hart instead took the general manager position which had opened up with the Texas Rangers after the departure of Doug Melvin.

-On February 15, 2004, the Ranger traded Alex Rodriguez (the AL Most Valuable Player of the 2003 season and only the second MVP on a last place team) to the New York Yankees for Alfonso Soriano and Joaquín Árias.
+On February 15, 2004, the Rangers traded Alex Rodriguez (the AL Most Valuable Player of the 2003 season and only the second MVP on a last place team) to the New York Yankees for Alfonso Soriano and Joaquín Árias.
 They also had to pay over a third of the $179 million remaining on his contract (signed in 2000).

 On July 21, 2004 the Rangers announced a contract extension for Hart for a guaranteed two more years and an annual mutual option to extend the contract each year thereafter.
 In addition, the contract stipulated that once it was terminated by either side, it automatically converted to a five-year agreement for Hart to serve as senior advisor to the owner.

 Just over a year after agreeing to the extension, on October 4, 2005, Hart stepped down as general manager and was replaced by Jon Daniels.
 Hart then became a senior advisor to Daniels.
 During his four years as general manager, the Rangers compiled a record of 311–337, never advancing to the playoffs.
 After other teams showed interest in hiring Hart as their general manager during the 2005 off-season, the Rangers extended his senior advisor contract for three more years.
 He would serve in that post through 2013.
 In return, he agreed not to consider any other GM positions with rival clubs.